EdFuentetaja/EdFuentetaja.github.io/_posts/2020-04-12-rfdf_adcock_watson_watt.markdown

 also of the same magnitude of $$d_S$$.

-We can say then that our signal reaches element E a time
+We can say then that our signal reaches element E at time

 $$\frac{d_E}{\nu} = \frac{R}{\nu} cos \phi$$